White M Hairstreak

 Parrhasius m-album

 The White M Hairstreak is a rare stray in Wisconsin.
-This southern species strays north occasionally and has only been recorded from Door County in Wisconsin, one site in Michigan, and has not been recorded from Minnesota.
+This southern species strays north occasionally and until 2010 had only been recorded from one site in Wisconsin, one site in Michigan, and had not been recorded from Minnesota.
+In 2010 there were three sightings from Wisconsin!
 Rare migrants like the White M Hairstreak should be looked for along natural migration corridors such as along the Lake Michigan shore, or near the Mississippi and Wisconsin Rivers.

 Weekly sightings for White M Hairstreak